\\ komplexify.com

 It is cheating that seems to be the truly frustrating part of grading for many other professors.
 So let me give this piece of advice to students about cheating on your final exams: don’t do it.

-It’s not the fact that cheating is bad for your soul and you’ll probably end up swimming in a lake of fire and brimstone surrounded by ex-Jerry Springer guests and former Bush admininstration employees (although that is something to consider).
+It’s not the fact that cheating is bad for your soul and you’ll probably end up swimming in a lake of fire and brimstone surrounded by ex-Jerry Springer guests and former Bush administration employees (although that is something to consider).
 It’s instead the fact that if you’re doing so badly in a class that you feel required to cheat on the final to simply pass the course, then chances are that you are simply not smart enough to successfully pull it off.
 I mean, it’s insulting enough to your professor that after 15 weeks you still haven’t learned that, say, cosine is negative in Quadrant II, or that not every matrix has an inverse.
 But, man alive, it goes beyond insulting when you demonstrate this lack of knowledge by cheating on an exam with all the skill and subterfuge of a retarded ground squirrel.

 For example, I always hand out two different versions of any exam to the same class.
 Sometimes the two versions have the same problems, but are arranged in a different order; sometimes the tests look similar in organization, but have very different problems on them.
 It’s just a simple means to discourage the wholesale copying of answers from one test to another.
 It is in fact obvious that the two exams are not the same, since they are printed on different colored paper and I make great pains to ensure that like-colored exams are never adjacent to one another.
 Nevertheless, I will frequently find borderline students who hand in more or less perfect exams.